Imiquimod (On the skin)

 - Imiquimod is not a cure for genital or anal warts.
 You may develop new warts while using the cream.
 The cream will not keep you from spreading genital warts to other people.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling red skin rash anywhere on your body

 - Fever, chills, cough, sore throat, nausea, or muscle or joint pain

-- Severe burning, pain, redness, swelling, bleeding, oozing, scabbing, or peeling of the treated skin areas
+- Severe skin reaction, including burning, pain, redness, swelling, bleeding, itching, ulcers, oozing, scabbing, blisters, or peeling

 - Severe swelling near the vagina